Without You I'm Nothing (Placebo album): Reception

 Without You I'm Nothing has been generally well received by critics.
 James Oldham of NME called it "A thrilling record, then, made by freaks, for freaks.
 Just don't expect to leave with your soul intact".
 Delvin Neugebauer of Trouser Press remarked that Osborne's production "brings a new dimension to the songs, making their seamy subject matter feel less like compulsive thrill-seeking than insecurity and agoraphobia."
 Michael Sandlin of Pitchfork wrote "Moonboy Molko is a lousy songwriter, but his campy lyrical melodrama hits home with paste-eating geeks and plenty of hard-up, acne-ridden adolescents... [...] providing entertainment ideally suited for the young, cynical, insecure and sexually-ambiguous male virgin".

 A year later, Ned Raggett ranked the album at number 54 on his list of "The Top 136 or So Albums of the Nineties".
 In 2010, Musikexpress ranked the album at number 49 on their list of "The 50 Best Albums of 1990s".
 Polish webzine Screenagers ranked it number 21 on its 2004 list of the Top 100 Albums of the '90s.
 The album has also appeared in all-time best albums lists; the German edition of Rolling Stone included the album at number 366 in their 2004 list of "The 500 Greatest Albums of All Time".
-According to Acclaimed Music, the album is the 916th most acclaimed album of all time.